Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

 This procedure changes the credential for liquid-cooled EX cabinet chassis controllers and node controller (BMCs) used by CSM services after the CECs have been set to a new global default credential.

-**NOTE:** This procedure does not provision Slingshot switch BMCs.
+**NOTE:** This procedure does not provision Slingshot switch BMCs (RouterBMCs).
 Slingshot switch BMC default credentials must be changed using the procedures in the Slingshot product documentation.
 Refer to "Change Switch BMC Passwords" in the Slingshot product documentation for more information.

 This procedure provisions only the default Redfish root account passwords.
 It does not modify Redfish accounts that have been added after an initial system installation.

 ### Prerequisites

-- Perform procedures in [Provisioning a Liquid-Cooled EX Cabinet CEC with Default Credentials](Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default Credentials.md) on all CECs in the system.
+- Perform procedures in [Provisioning a Liquid-Cooled EX Cabinet CEC with Default Credentials](Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md) on all CECs in the system.
 - All of the CECs must be configured with the __same__ global credential.
 - The previous default global credential for liquid-cooled BMCs needs to be known.